instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 Yes.
 Saket is one of the safer South Delhi zones for female residents, especially on the main road side of Saidulajab and in the J Block / Shivalik belt.
 For managed, verified options: [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) (Rs.
 25,000, walking distance to Saket Metro) and [HelloWorld Ryhan Homes](https://instadwell.com/properties/3223-helloworld-ryhanhomes) (Rs.
 25,000, modern interiors with rooftop) are the top-rated female-friendly co-living options in this belt.
 Avoid standalone unverified listings deep inside Saidulajab lanes -the internal galis can feel unsafe after 11 PM.

 **Q: Is there a PG in Saket under Rs.
 5,000?**
 Not in any managed or verifiable building.
-The lowest managed rent in the Saket–Malviya Nagar belt is Rs.
+The lowest managed rent in the Saket- Malviya Nagar belt is Rs.
 8,543 ([Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) in Khirki).
 Sub-Rs.
 5,000 listings that claim a "Saket" address are almost always deep inside Saidulajab, Khirki, or Neb Sarai village -often local landlords with no formal agreement, no security, and no refund policy on the deposit.
 If you see a Rs.
 4,000 "fully furnished Saket PG" online, treat it as a red flag.

 **Q: Is there a single room PG in Saket, Delhi?**
 Yes.
 Single rooms in managed co-living in Saket start from Rs.
-14,000–15,000 on the budget end and go up to Rs.
+14,000- 15,000 on the budget end and go up to Rs.
 40,000 for premium private suites.
 [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) at Rs.
 14,000 is the most affordable verified single room option near this belt.
 [HelloWorld Kailasha](https://instadwell.com/properties/3235-helloworld-kailasha) at Rs.
 40,000 is the premium end -private suite-style living with South Delhi address and full amenities.

 **Q: Is there a PG in Saket for boys?**
 Yes.
 [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch), [HelloWorld Ryhan Homes](https://instadwell.com/properties/3223-helloworld-ryhanhomes), and [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) all accommodate male residents.
 For budget male PGs in the Saidulajab / Khirki belt, local options exist from Rs.
 5,000 onwards -but as covered above, verify power backup and water supply in person before committing.